WhatTheFar/express-gateway-plugin-cas/README.md

 See [`.env.example`](https://github.com/thinc-org/elma-server/blob/master/.env.example) for example.

-If you are using docker-conpose, see also [Environment variables in Compose](https://docs.docker.com/compose/environment-variables/)
+If you are using docker-compose, see also [Environment file](https://docs.docker.com/compose/env-file/), [Environment variables in Compose](https://docs.docker.com/compose/environment-variables/)

 ### Policies